StellarCartography/pydis/README.md

 - Being able to extract and see data in real time at the telescope would be extremely helpful!
 - This pipeline doesn't have to give perfect results to be very useful
-- We cannot beat IRAF at it's own game.
+- Don't try to build a *One Size Fits All* solution for every possible instrument or science case.
+We cannot beat IRAF at it's own game.
 IRAF is the industry standard
-- Don't try to build a One Size Fits All solution for every possible instrument or science case
 - The pipeline does need to handle:
 	- Flats
 	- Biases